 Decreased TPR (vasodilatation)

 Drugs (α-blockers, vasodilators, nitrates, tricyclic antidepressants, and phenothiazines)

 Sepsis (usually causes protracted hypotension rather than syncope)

 Addison disease (usually causes protracted hypotension rather than syncope)

 Disorganized electrical activity: Generalized seizures

 Insulinomas (exceedingly rare)

 Hypoxemia (usually results in impaired consciousness or coma rather than syncope)

 Obstructed vascular conduits

 Mr. M reports that he was in his usual state of health and felt perfectly well prior to entering the anatomy dissection room.
 Upon viewing the cadaver, he felt queasy and warm.
-He became diaphoretic and collapsed to the floor.
-When ...
+He became diaphoretic and collapsed ...